Compact Disc Recordings

 like fabric in the wind, with Dowdall's guitar punctuating her lyrical

 lines.
 In Caution to the Wind (get over it), New York composer

-Gary Schocker gives breathless and lilting intepretation to Malvina Hoffman's
+Gary Schocker gives breathless and lilting interpretation to Malvina Hoffman's

 in lovely performances recorded to perfection. ...the pairing of guitar

 and flute gets a fine airing.
-The duo really can swing.
-Something of a
+The duo really can swing."

 "I love the recording